ionic-team/ionic-framework/docs/angular/testing.md

 3. Make note of any files that changed during the upgrade (`package.json`, `package-lock.json`, `angular.json`, etc).
 4. Copy the changed files to a new directory in `apps`.
   - Do NOT copy the entire directory.
 The `test/base` directory contains shared files between all major versions.
 Only files that are different than previous major versions should be copied to the new directory in `apps`.
-5. Add a new entry to the matrix for `test-core-angular` in `./github/workflows/build.yml`.
+5. Add the new app to the `apps` matrix of the `test-angular-e2e` job in both `./github/workflows/build.yml` and `./github/workflows/stencil-nightly.yml`.
 This will allow the new test app to run against all PRs.
 6. Commit these changes and push.

 Example: